SPIX23/shaiya-solutions/ep5/item mall/readme.md

 * made the code smaller, more readable, and used different source code for hooks

-* compiled the dll with runtime libraries included to ensure system compatibilty

 **contents**

 * sql query that creates a login with the minimal database permissions the dll requires